We have a responsibility to respect the places we travel to. Discover the five main keys to responsible tourism plus a challenge for your next trip!

 If you need some inspiration to get started, I've written a couple of blog posts on traveling more sustainably.
 Check out my guide to packing an eco-friendly toiletry bag for some earth-friendly alternatives to "travel-size" plastic bottles!
 If you simply take some time to prepare ahead of time, you'll be on your way to becoming a waste-free travel guru.

 I'll be the first to admit that I'm kind of obsessed with checking out the McDonalds in whichever country I've just landed in.
 It's just so cool to me.
 Mostly because of how clean, beautiful, well-run, and like, better, they all seem to be compared to the ones in America.
 Sorry not sorry America, but you need to step up your game.

-However, spending the majority of your time (and money) at big businesses, especially the ones you can find at home, is pretty pointless.
+However, spending the majority of your time (and money) at big businesses, especially the ones you can find at home, pretty much defeats the purpose of traveling!
 By interacting with local businesses around the world, you're not only directly benefiting the locals who run them, but you're getting the real deal.
-So eat at that family-run restaurant, book a walking tour with a local guide, and soak up that culture!
+So eat at that family-run restaurant or book a walking tour with a local guide and soak up that culture!

 5. Avoid animal exploitation

 It's the unfortunate truth, but so many tourist activities are centered on animal abuse and exploitation.
 Even certain things that may seem harmless, like holding or posing with an animal, are usually not.
 Anything that takes an animal out of its natural environment for the sole purpose of human entertainment is not good.
 Certain things like sanctuaries and rehabilitation facilities for animals who would have otherwise struggled in the wild are a different story.
 Just make sure you do your research before signing up for any animal-related excursion or experience!

 So, being a responsible tourist is pretty easy, right?
 There's really nothing too crazy about it!
 But if you're up for a bit of a challenge, I've got one for you: